ibm-cloud-docs/instructlab/getting-started.md

 1. Click the project that you created.

-## Optional: Create a COS instance and bucket
-{: #cos-create-manual}
-{: ui}

-1. If you don't have a service instance yet, [provision a COS instance](https://cloud.ibm.com/objectstorage/create){: external} in your account.

-1. [Create a new bucket](https://cloud.ibm.com/objectstorage) and make a note of the bucket name for later.

-## Optional: Create a COS instance and bucket by using the CLI
+## Optional: Create an {{site.data.keyword.cos_short}} instance and bucket
 {: #storage-manual-cli}
 {: cli}

-1. If you don't have a service instance yet, [provision a COS instance](/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-instance){: external} in your account.
+1. If you don't have a service instance yet, [provision an instance](/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-instance){: external} in your account.
 Make a note of your instance ID.
     ```sh
     ibmcloud resource service-instance-create <instance-name> cloud-object-storage <plan> global
     ```